 For consumers looking to buy a new RV, most never consider a truck camper and we think that’s a serious mistake.
 Today’s truck campers possess the same accouterments as the finest motorhomes and fifth wheels found in today’s market.
 Indeed, some hard-side, long-bed truck campers offer large dry baths and sport as many as three slide-outs to increase living space.
 Most are also quite spacious and roomy and offer large kitchenettes and full-size queen beds.

-Like most RVs, the slide-in truck camper can be purchased in a wide variety of styles, shapes and sizes.
+Like most RVs, the truck camper can be purchased in a wide variety of styles, shapes and sizes.
 These include long-bed and short-bed models, hard-side and pop-up models, as well as slide-out and non slide-out models.
 At a minimum, you’ll need a one-ton dual rear wheel (DRW) truck like the Ford F-350, Ram 3500, and Chevy Silverado 3500 for the palatial, multiple slide-out models like those made by Host Industries and Lance Campers, but smaller pop-up campers can easily be hauled by a half-ton pickup truck like the Ford F-150.
 Got a mid-size truck?
 Smaller and lighter pop-up truck campers—like those made by Four Wheel Campers and Outfitter Manufacturing—can also be purchased for the Ford Ranger, Chevy Colorado, and Toyota Tacoma.

 If you’re starting from scratch and have neither a truck nor a camper, it’s best to choose your camper first.
 This will save you angst and money in the long run.
 Like any RV, you’ll want to buy the camper that meets your requirements as far as size and features are concerned.
 You’ll also want to buy one that will allow you to go where you want.
 If you plan on doing a lot of off-roading then you should look hard at a pop-up truck camper.
 These are lighter, have a lower profile, and have a lower center of gravity for tackling the most challenging roads and terrain.
 If your travel plans are less ambitious, however, and you desire more security and a more capable four-season camper, then the hard-side truck camper will probably suit you better.
 That isn’t to say, you can’t do a lot of off-roading in a hard side truck camper.
 You can.
 But if you decide to go this route we recommend going with a non-basement model, with a low center of gravity, and a width of no more than 7.5 feet.